ma7moudShaaban/Penetration-Testing/Android/Reverse APKs & Native Libraries/README.md

 - If the application is using the static linking method, we as analysts can find the `JNINativeMethod` struct that is being passed to `RegisterNatives` in order to determine which subroutine in the native library is executed when the Java-declared native method is called.

-- The `JNINativeMethod` struct requires a string of the Java-declared native method name and a string of the method’s signature, so we should be able to find these in our native library.
+- The `JNINativeMethod` struct requires a string of the Java-declared native method name and a string of the method's signature, so we should be able to find these in our native library.

 - Method Signature:
    - Z: boolean